The Real Cost of a Home Addition in the DMV

 What's that worth?

-How to Approach Budget
+How to Build a Realistic Addition Budget

 Step 1: Know your real number